-Best Folding Camping Tables for 2017
+Best Folding Camping Tables in 2023

 Some small folding tables will serve your purpose better than others.
-It's not easy to sift through the 'why's' that a portable table will serve a purpose well.
+Understandably, it's not easy to sift through the 'why's' that a portable table will serve, either.

 Portable Camping Table Guide

 We all have different ways we camp and we all have different needs when it comes to tables used for camping.

 - Cooking stations/ outdoor prep tables